 Install HP Synchronizer

-Install HP Synchronizer and follow default installation steps
+Install HP Synchronizer and follow default installation steps.

 Following items need to be considered while installing HP Synchronizer :

 When installing the ALM Synchronizer, select the ALM 12 mode so that it supports synchronization with ALM 12.

 The ALM client is installed when you are logging into ALM.
 The correct ALM client should be installed on the ALM Synchronizer server